How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 It’s important to note that freight brokers are not motor carriers or freight forwarders because freight brokers do not take possession of and/or physically transport the freight themselves.
 Instead, they hire trucking companies to pick up and deliver the freight for their clients.

-The main tasks of a freight broker include finding carriers, dispatching drivers, providing shipper freight quotes, invoicing shippers, paying your motor carriers and the list goes on.
+The main tasks of a broker include finding carriers, dispatching drivers, providing shipper freight quotes, invoicing shippers, paying your motor carriers and the list goes on.

 Now, let’s dive into the 7 steps of how to become a freight broker with no experience.